 Ideas:

-• We can use the regsubsets() function from the leaps package to find a good subset of variables.
+package to find a good subset of variables.library(leaps)

 models <- regsubsets(log(medianHouseValue) ~